amitmse/in_Python_/Random_Forest/README.md

 	3. Depending upon the value of m, there are three slightly different systems:
 		- Random splitter selection: m =1

 		- Breiman’s bagger: m = total number of predictor variables

-		- Random forest: m << number of predictor variables.
-			Brieman suggests three possible values for m: 1/2(sqrt(vm)), sqrt(vm), and sqrt(2vm)
+		- Random forest: m << number of predictor variables Brieman suggests three possible values for m: 1/2(sqrt(vm)), sqrt(vm), and sqrt(2vm)

 	4. Running a Random Forest.
 When a new input is entered into the system,